molmod/yaff/doc/whishlist.rst

 #.
 Corretly treat the periodic boundary conditions in very skewed cells.
    The current implementation of the minimum image convention is, just like in most MD codes, rather naive.
+#.
+Reference system, so users know what to cite.